Itera/k3s-workshop/RaspberryPi.md

 Append `cgroup_memory=1 cgroup_enable=memory` to `/boot/cmdline.txt` after building the OS image before booting it.

-You will most likely also need to install vxlan support on newer versions.
+You may also need to install vxlan support.

 `apt install linux-modules-extra-raspi`

+If its not found - check does `modprobe vxlan` return any errors - if not - you already have it.

 ## Multiplatform